tiagodprovenzano/red-thread-tha/README.md

 ## Run End-to-End Tests

-To run the end-to-end tests, use the following command:
+To run the end-to-end tests, start the server and than run the e2e tests with the command:

 ```bash
 yarn e2e